 A traffic noise analysis was performed for the build alternative in accordance with TxDOT's (FHWA-approved) guidelines.23 Sound from highway traffic is generated primarily from a vehicle's tires, engine, and exhaust, and is commonly measured in decibels (dB).
 Sound occurs over a wide range of frequencies, but the human ear can detect sounds only within a certain range of high and low frequencies.
 Therefore, traffic noise modelling for roadway projects is adjusted to approximate the way an average person hears traffic sounds, and this adjustment is called A-weighting (expressed as 'dB(A)').
-In addition, because traffic sound levels are never constant due to the changing number, type, and speed of vehicles, a single value is used to report the results of the noise analysis presented in the Traffic Noise Technical Report (TxDOT, 2018k).
+In addition, because traffic sound levels are never constant due to the changing number, type, and speed of vehicles, a single value is used to represent the average or equivalent sound level, and is expressed as 'Leq.'
+These terms are used to report the results of the noise analysis presented in the Traffic Noise Technical Report (TxDOT, 2018k).
 The remainder of this discussion of traffic noise impacts summarizes the information contained in the Traffic Noise Technical Report.
 The Traffic Noise Technical Report is available for review at the TxDOT Dallas District office, upon request, and includes additional detailed data and maps not included in this EA.